-Figure 2 shows that FSU immigrants have a significantly higher level of Hebrew proficiency comparing to the Ethiopian immigrants (2= 183.14, p<.01).
-While about 21% of Ethiopian immigrants do not know at all Hebrew and about 17% of them know very little (4), respectively, only about 9% and 7% of the FSU immigrants are under the same categories.
-Although there is no a significant difference in the highest level of fluency (about 12% of the Ethiopian immigrants and 14% of the FSU immigrants), we can still see larger portions of FSU in the higher score of language proficiency.
+Figure 2 shows that FSU immigrants have a significantly higher level of Hebrew proficiency compared to the Ethiopian immigrants (2= 183.14, p<.01).
+While about 21% of Ethiopian immigrants do not know Hebrew at all and about 17% of them know very little (4), only about 9% and 7% of the FSU immigrants fall into the same two categories, respectively,.
+Although there is no significant difference in the highest level of fluency (about 12% of the Ethiopian immigrants and 14% of the FSU immigrants), we can still see larger portions of FSU immigrants in the higher score of language proficiency.

-In order to analyze the correlation between the independent variables of the research we present in Table 2 and Table 3 correlation matrix for the two immigrants groups separately.
+In order to analyze the correlation between the independent variables of the research we present in Table 2 and Table 3, correlation matrix for the two immigrants groups separately.
 Table 2 displays the correlation matrix between the research variables for the Ethiopian immigrants group and Table 3 for the FSU immigrants group.
 Both tables show that our main independent

-Figure 2: Hebrew proficiency percentages, by origin.
+Figure 2: Hebrew Proficiency Percentages, by Place of Origin

-variable - Hebrew proficiency, is significantly correlated with all the independent variables.
-Significant correlations between socio-economic status and Hebrew proficiency is not fully in accordance with the fifth research hypothesis.
+variable (Hebrew proficiency), is significantly correlated with all the independent variables.
+Significant correlations between socio-economic status and Hebrew proficiency are not fully in accordance with our fifth research hypothesis.
 Table 2 shows that for the Ethiopian immigrants, Hebrew proficiency is positively correlated with education and occupation status.
 Table 3 shows that for FSU immigrants, Hebrew proficiency is also positively correlated with occupation status, however it is negatively correlated with education.
-Although the correlation is rather small in size and could be negligible, a possible explanation may lie in the immigrant’s background, i.e. origin effect.
-As discussed in the background, FSU immigrants are considered to be a highly educated group and for that reason, less educated FSU immigrants could have perceived language proficiency, rather than their former studies and diplomas, as a key factor and opportunity for successful and better social mobility.
+Although the correlation is rather small in size and could be negligible, a possible explanation may lie in the immigrant’s background, i.e. the origin effect.
+As discussed in the background section above, FSU immigrants are considered to be a highly educated group and for that reason, less educated FSU immigrants could have perceived language proficiency, rather than their former studies and diplomas, as a key factor and opportunity for more successful and better social mobility.

 For both groups, Hebrew proficiency is positively and significantly correlated with age (birth cohorts) and negatively and significantly correlated with year of immigration.
 Thus, the younger the immigrants are and the longer they have been in Israel, the higher the level of their Hebrew.
 This last finding is in accordance with our sixth research hypothesis.